Medicinal Cannabis in Europe

 Under the Narcotics Act s.3.2, cannabis can only be used under the authorisation that it is for scientific research, which will lead to a public benefit.
 In 2017, Germany legalised medical cannabis.

-Cannabis is legal and readily available in Switzerland if the strain contains less than 0.1% THC.
+Cannabis is legal and readily available in Switzerland as long as the strain contains less than 0.1% THC.

-All cannabis for recreational use, even with THC levels below 0.2%, is entirely illegal, in which fines and imprisonment are possible consequences.
-However, in 2002, clinical trials for the medical cannabis Marinol began and later in 2014, France legalised a medicinal cannabis program.
+All cannabis for recreational use, even with THC levels below 0.2%, is completely illegal in France.
+If you break this law, you can be subject to punishment like fines and imprisonment.
+In 2002, however, clinical trials for the medical cannabis Marinol began and later in 2014, France legalised a medicinal cannabis program.

 Public consumption of cannabis is an offence.
 However, its recreational use at home is legal and cannabis social clubs are also allowed.
 Moreover, a limited list of cannabis-derived pharmaceutical products is licensed for usage.